Raspurrin/so_long/README.md

 ## Future additions

-For now I want to focus on my other projects but at some point I want to improve this game a little.
+For now I want to focus on my other projects but at some point I want to improve this game a little:
-I won't add too much to it because I want to start from scratch and make something even better instead!:

 - Fixing the collision regarding the platforms and the left wall and making it more precise in general.
 - Making the background and ending message truly dynamic and scaleable.